qahaidari/Project-Radar-Design/README.md

 ## Signal Synthesis using AWG

-The figure shows the AWG used in this project for generating the transmit power.
+The picture shows the AWG used in this project for generating the transmit power.

 ![AWG](https://github.com/qahaidari/Project-Radar-Design/blob/main/images/AWG.jpg)